Queensland Sport & Recreation Services Rockhampton Office

 Advisor for the GRC area, Jill Skillington can also be contacted via email at firstname.lastname@example.org

 Gambling Community Benefit Fund

 The Gambling Community Benefit Fund (GCBF) is Queensland's largest one-off grants program, distributing approximately $49 million per year.
 The objective of the GCBF is to invest in the community sector, enhancing the capacity of community organisations and groups to provide services, leisure activities and opportunities to Queenslanders in their local communities.
 Sport and recreation organisations are encouraged to apply for funding up to a maximum of $35,000.
 For more information, click here.

 Gladstone & District Sports Foundation Trust

-- Download Application Form & Guidelines (86KB PDF Amended January 2014)
+- Download Application Form and Guidelines 2017

 - The information sent on the Sports Foundation Application is not being collected by Council and the form will be forwarded directly to the Sports Foundation and not recorded or used by Council.

 For more information on Council's Sport and Recreation Grant programs or other financial support contact the Sport and Recreation Section on 4976 6300 or by emailing email@example.com